Majestic-dev/Tester69/README.md

     - Economy
         * Updated all the economy items and a command to view the descriptions of items
         * Banking system and a global leaderboard
+        * Archived all gambling commands to ensure a safe future for Tester69 on discord, and blackjack being broken anyways

 # TODO